isocroft/Radixx/README.md

 ## Features

 - An extended Loose Coupling between Radixx Dispatcher and Controllers/Controller Views.
+- Configure the order in which the <q>dispacth</q> triggers the store callbacks.
 - A transparent way in separating mutation and asynchronousity in application state.
 - No need to **<q>emit</q>** change events from within a store registration callback.
 - No elaborate definition **Action Creators** &amp; **Stores** (Write less code).